Women May Experience Subtle Heart Attack Symptoms

 How you can prevent heart attacks

 Exercises like walking, tai chi, yoga, biking, swimming, and water aerobics have been proven to boost heart health.
-The Centers for Disease Control and Prevention (CDC) recommends doing some form of moderate-intensity physical activity that keeps your heart rate up for at least 30 minutes, five days a week.
+The Centers for Disease Control and Prevention (CDC) recommends doing some form of moderate-intensity physical activity that keeps your heart rate up for at least 30 minutes, five days a week, if you are able to do so.

 You can’t always predict a heart attack.
 But you can be prepared by knowing your risk factors, nurturing your health, understanding that heart attack symptoms aren’t always obvious, and being attentive to how you feel.
-And be prepared to advocate for yourself if you do not think your HCP is taking your symptoms seriously.
+Always be prepared to advocate for yourself if you think your HCP is not taking your symptoms seriously.

 Article sources open article sources

 American Heart Association.
 Aspirin and Heart Disease.
-Accessed January 26, 2022.
+Last Reviewed: October 5, 2023.

 American Heart Association.
 Differences remain in heart attack treatments for black patients.
 September 20, 2018.